sourcefuse/loopback4-microservice-catalog/services/user-tenant-service/README.md

 ![npm (prod) dependency version (scoped)](https://img.shields.io/npm/dependency-version/@sourceloop/payment-service/@loopback/core)

-A Loopback Microservice primarily used for payment implementation to charge the payments for any client application.
+A Loopback Microservice primarily used for user-tenant implementation along with authenticcation service to set the api's for user-tenants.

 ## Prerequiste